New Year, New Me… ntal Breakdown

 More constraint.

-If something requires daily motivation, it’s poorly designed.
+If something needs daily motivation, it’s badly built.

 This Year Is About Integration